 In advance of her concert in Copenhagen Friday 6th of March, we had a cozy chat with Kelis, where we talk about her process around live music, life on the road and live recording.

 Kelis is an already-legendary artist and performer armed with the juicy uptempo swag that traces back to her beginnings as a classically trained saxophonist and singer in the Girls Choir back in Harlem, NY.
-Her dynamic repertoire includes treasures of the human kind, from classic rump-shaking R&B sounds to the deep emotionality that moves your soul.
+Her dynamic repertoire includes treasures of humankind, from classic rump-shaking R&B sounds to the deep emotionality that moves your soul.
 In whatever capacity, Kelis brings medicine to the masses in her sultry-yet-groovy-styles, bringing with her to the stage a wealth of experience in the music industry and the contemporary righteousness of an effortless icon.
 You can catch Kelis performing up-close-and-personal on her international tour this Winter to Spring.

 We spilled the virtual tea with Kelis this past month about the process of live performing, her favorite road rituals and a few of the lessons learned from her roots in Harlem.

 How is the tour treating you?
 What’s been your favorite city to perform in so far?
 Well, I haven’t started just yet.
 So far, it’s been mostly focused on tour promotion, planning for the show, choosing the set design, our song list, and choosing our band.
 All the cities that I am going to, I have been to before, so I will say I’m really looking forward to Budapest, Berlin, London, and of course, Copenhagen.

 How would you describe your relationship with live performance?
 I really love performing live.
 There really is nothing like it.
 When the audience is into it, the energy that you get back is like nothing else.
 I’ve been doing it for so long, it’s like second nature to me.